 Subsequent to completion of fieldwork and discussion of findings with management, IAS issues a report (or memo where appropriate) for all audit engagements and reviews performed.
 These reports or memos include a management response for all recommendations along with a target date for remediation.
-The progress of all recommendations is monitored by IAS and periodically reported to the ACGL Audit Committee and the AICL Board.
+The progress of all recommendations is monitored by IAS and periodically reported to the ACGL Audit Committee, the newly formed AICL Audit Committee and the AICL Board.